docbull/go-gossipsub-examples/chat/README.md

 go run . --nick=watson --room=ChatApp
 ```

 Enter any message in the terminal.
 The message would be sent to other peers using GossipSub.
-If you want to leave the chatting room, just enter /quit command.
+If you want to leave the chatting room, just enter `/quit` command.

-Output:
+Output A:
 ```console
 --------------------------
 Room: ChatApp